Artld/duscan/README.md

 duplicate scanner with GUI

-I published that junior code only like example for a hirer.
-If you are real programmer you can found nothing interesting here.

-The program makes a list of files of specified directory and tries to found a duplicates in it.
-The scan executes by file size, by extension and then by several pixels for images.
-Now only search by images has a full realization.
-And the progress bar don't work correctly, I know.
+The program makes a list of files of specified directory (and it's subdirs) and tries to found a duplicates inside.
+The scan performs by file size and by extension.
+In ImageSearchMode (for jpg, png and bmp image files) added extended checking by resolution and by several pixels, so this mode is preferable.
+Additionally there is a list of empty files (with size = 0) you can view pressing appropriate button.

 License: BSD.